 I found myself in a community of Tarot-holics, amateur and professional readers, teachers, learners, and a very active forum filled with all sorts of information for the student.
 I decided that this “stuff” was really where I wanted to express myself and be of service to others, so I joined up and have since taken their Tarot course as well as becoming a co-chair of the organization for two years, working up the monthly newsletter, and acting as webmaster.

 I have since become so involved in very satisfying volunteer work that I haven’t promoted myself very visibly as a professional reader and deck creator, but that is now changing.
-I do have a prototype of my first deck, Cosmic Whispers Tarot, and am tweaking it while I work on the companion book.
+I do have a prototype of my first deck, The Divine Physics Tarot, and am tweaking it while I work on the companion book.
 Please do let me know what you think of the images I’ve chosen; all feedback welcomed.